AlbertoMarziali/ScanWhisperer/README.md

 - Supports BitSight API
 - Has been stripped down (OpenVAS, Qualys, Jira and MockAPI removed)
 - Sends reports to Elastic Search via API, completely bypassing Logstash
+- Can be installed as systemd service (daemon mode)

 Currently Supports
 -----------------